johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Night Operations and Night Cross Country.md

 	3. Getting low on final approach, due to black hole illusion
 	4. Inadvertent flight into clouds is possible

-**Completion Standards:** Client demonstrates the knowledge and skills to safely fly and navigate at night.
+### Completion StandardsClient demonstrates the knowledge and skills to safely fly and navigate at night.

 **Required Homework:**
 - [ ] Plan >101nm night cross-country flight